uedah1999/GFScraping/README.md

 Currently, NDS exports all selected folder as **a single excel sheet**.

-### Check the XPaths of the scripts
+### Check the XPaths on NDS website
 The scripts depend on NDS website having a specific structure, since they use XPath of the website.
 In particular, you need to ensure that the XPaths in `return_Market_xpath(Market)`, `return_Source_xpath(Source)` functions in `nds_crawler.py` are up to date with the States, etc. selector on the NDS *Broadcast Content* [page](https://portal.newsdataservice.com/ProgramList).
+In addition, make sure that `return_Source_xpath(Source)` function contains all the stations to be scraped.
 For details of how to check XPaths of elements, check [this blog](https://yizeng.me/2014/03/23/evaluate-and-validate-xpath-css-selectors-in-chrome-developer-tools/) or other information on the Internet.

 ### Choose the directories to store the transcripts